Gum Disease Treatment in Mesquite

 The gums, bone, and periodontal ligament are destroyed and tooth support is compromised.
 Generalized moderate to severe bone loss may be present, and teeth may be loose or missing.

 When periodontal problems are detected, we will help you get your oral health back on track.
-We will evaluate your condition and recommend the appropriate treatment, depending on the severity of the disease.
+Our team will evaluate your condition and recommend the appropriate treatment, depending on the severity of the disease.

 In its earliest stage, gum disease can cause little to no damage in the mouth.
 It can often be controlled with professional dental cleanings and improved daily oral hygiene habits.
 However, you may need a deep cleaning, which involves scaling and root planing.

-If you want quality family dentistry, look no further.
+If you want quality family dentistry, look no further than Mesquite Dental & Implant Center.
 Dr. Varghese George delivers compassionate, professional dental care.
 Make your appointment now for a healthy, winning smile.
 Our office serves families from Mesquite, Garland, Balch Springs, Rowlett, Forney, and the East Dallas area.